kibetamos/django_api/README.md

 This repository contains a Django API backend intended to be consumed by a React application.

 ## Project Setup

-1. Git clone the projcet using this link:'
+1. Clone the Repository: Use the following command to clone the repository:'

          git clone git@github.com:kibetamos/django_api.git